tari-project/tari/RFC/src/RFC-1000_TariUseCases.md

 	* Evolutionary
 * Digital assets can be combined to create super assets.
 * Digital assets can be attribute(s) of another digital asset (e.g. wheels of a vehicle or a VIP ticket has two drink cards).
-* Digital assets can have contingencies
+* Digital assets can have contingencies (e.g. ownership of a digital asset is contingent on ownership of a different digital asset, using this digital asset is contingent on holding it for a particular duration, etc)
-* Digital assets can have utility or not
+* Digital assets can have utility (e.g. be useful).
-* Digital assets can be used across platforms or not
+* Digital assets can be used across platforms (e.g. a digital asset for a game could be used as avatars in a social network).
-* Digital assets can have rules
 * Digital assets can have history.
 * Digital assets can have user-generated tags and/or metadata.